 Twin Pines Lodge

-Comfortable home, walking distance from downtown Deadwood.
+Comfortable home, one block from Main Street, Deadwood.
 Sleeps 12 for your next family reunion.

 This property is located on the slope of Mount Roosevelt overlooking Deadwood’s Historic Main Street, just one block north of the distinguished Franklin Hotel.
 From the large yard on the east side, one can enjoy outdoor lounging and play area with an outstanding view of White Rocks, Mount Moriah and other famous landmarks.
 To the south, east and north, the panoramic view encompasses notorious Old Main in its entirety a National Historic Landmark, portions of Homestake gold mine, and the only Carnegie Library in South Dakota still being used for its original function.